open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 This allows building all artifacts locally and push them in a separate step to a container registry.
 This is done by building single-arch images in a first step (still using `buildx` for cross-platform building).
-In a second step all images are bundled into a multi-arch image, which is stored as local artifact in a component (CA) or common transport (CTF) archive.
+In a second step all images are bundled into a multi-arch image, which is stored as local artifact in a CTF archive.
 This archive can be processed as usual (e.g., for signing or transfer to other locations).
 When pushed to an image registry, multi-arch images are generated with a multi-arch-image manifest.

 The following steps illustrate this procedure.
-For a simple project with a Go binary and a helm-chart assume the following file structure:
+For a simple project with a Go binary and a Helm chart assume the following folder structure.
+The example is built using content from [here for Golang code](https://github.com/GoogleContainerTools/distroless/blob/main/examples/go) and [here for the Helm chart](https://github.com/helm/examples/tree/main/charts/hello-world)

 ```shell
  tree .